Shajar87/Shajar87/README.md

 **Data Analyst Intern**
 *Siemens, Gurugram | April 2024 - September 2024*
 - Worked with the Quality Team of Siemens Mobility to analyze data from diverse internal sources.
-- Contributed to developing a Django-based Customer Complaint Management Tool, optimizing the complaint handling process.
-Automated the submission and receipt of complaints, aiming to reduce resolution time by 25-30%.
+- Contributed to developing “Customer Complaint Management Tool”, optimizing the complaint handling process.
+Automated the submission and receipt of complaints using Django, aiming to reduce resolution time by 25-30%.
-- Designed a competency matrix in Excel to track and assess employee skill levels, enhancing workforce management and productivity.
+- Developed an Excel-based “Skills Competency Tool” to track and assess employee skill levels, boosting workforce productivity

 **Data Analyst Intern**
 *GuruCool, Remote | February 2023 - April 2023*
-- Collaborated with a 3-member team to analyze user engagement data from the Padhaai App and Instagram, delivering actionable insights that increased app downloads and follower engagement.
+- Collaborated with a 3-member data team to analyze and interpret user engagement data from the Padhaai App and its  Instagram page, delivering actionable insights that drove growth.
+- Recommended feature improvements for the Padhaai App, contributing in an increase in app downloads.
-- Recommended feature improvements and content strategies, boosting engagement.
+- Developed and proposed content strategies for Instagram page, resulting in increase in follower engagement.

 ---